 If a student is forced to withdraw from one or more courses due to illness or an accident, a request for a medical refund should be made through the Academic/Financial Petition.
 Petition forms are available through the Registrar’s Office website.
 An extra medical refund may be granted by the Committee upon submission of documentation from the attending doctor, on letterhead, verifying the medical circumstances.

 Students must earn the financial aid they are awarded each semester.

 Augsburg is required to return unearned federal/state aid for students who fully withdraw from their courses.
 Students are eligible to keep more aid the longer they attend their courses.
 After 60% of the term has passed, students are eligible to keep all of their federal/state aid.
 If you are planning to completely withdraw from your courses, please see a

 Student Financial Services counselor to determine what aid may need to be returned.

 Augsburg will return institutional aid for students who partially withdraw or fully withdraw from courses.
 If students withdraw from their courses, they will receive a 50% tuition refund and 50% of their institutional aid will be removed.
 If a student withdraws after the last day to receive a tuition refund, there will be no adjustment to their institutional aid.

 Financial Aid Counseling & Appointments

-If you wish to speak with someone regarding your award or financial circumstances, you are encouraged to email student financial services (firstname.lastname@example.org) or visit Student Financial Services during their normal business hours which are 9 am – 4 pm Monday – Friday.
+If you wish to speak with someone regarding your award or financial circumstances, you are encouraged to email Student Financial Services (firstname.lastname@example.org) or visit Student Financial Services in the Enrollment Center of Sverdrup Hall during their regular business hours of 9:00 am – 4:30pm Monday – Friday.